NICANORKYAMBA/NICANORKYAMBA/README.md

 # Hello, I'm Nicanor Kyamba! 👋

 I'm a passionate Software Engineer from Kenya 🚀.
-I'm currently honing my skills as a Software Engineer and AWS Solutions Architect at ALX Africa.
+I'm a graduate of ALX Africa where I honed my skills as a Software Engineer.
+I'm a certified AWS Cloud Computing Practitioner and currently pursuing Solutions Architect at ALX Africa.
 I'm always open to collaborating on projects and innovative/disruptive ideas.

 ## 🚀 Skills and Experience